-&lt;sup>4 There is also a third plan sub-area, at the northern extent of the district; however, this is a very small area comprising the southern extent of Haslemere, with no significant growth partial.
-5 and here is within Linchmere Parish.
+&lt;sup>4 There is also a third plan sub-area, at the northern extent of the district; however, this is a very small area comprising the southern extent of Haslemere, with no significant growth opportunity.
+Land here is within Linchmere Parish.